 - Probably still justified; Giles' point was that Buffy was just sitting back and letting him take care of everything.
 She was totally withdrawn, which had to stop or she'd sink deeper into her depression.
 YMMV on whether he could have stayed and forced her to step up while still offering at least a little help.

 - This is the reasoning behind Kyra's severe Middle Child Syndrome on Reba.
-She's trapped in between the teenage newlyweds Van and Cheyenne and younger brother Jake and Van and Cheyenne's infant daughter Elizabeth.
-Once, she had been saving for a field trip to England, but was unable to go because the money saved had to go to Cheyenne (she had dropped so many classes in college, if she didn't enroll in summer school, she's lose Elizabeth's spot in the school's daycare center).
+She's trapped in between teenage newlyweds Van and Cheyenne and younger brother Jake and Van and Cheyenne's infant daughter Elizabeth.
+Once, she had been saving for a field trip to England but was unable to go because the money saved had to go to Cheyenne (she had dropped so many classes in college that if she didn't enroll in summer school, she'd lose Elizabeth's spot in the school's daycare center).
 At this point, she decides she's had enough of it and asks to live with her father.
 When all of this is brought up to Reba, she mentioned she has no choice; Jake and Elizabeth are so young they can't take care of themselves, and Van and Cheyenne are such screw-ups, they can't take care of themselves either.
 Reba flat-out says she does it because "she's the only other adult in the house" (she was about 14 at the time).

 - In Dragon Age: Origins, the Heroic Sacrifice variation appears in Leliana's Song.
 Tug pulls a "Because I can cope", getting himself tortured rather than Sketch.
 Tragically, he overestimates his own toughness.

 - The Sentinel role in Final Fantasy XIII is this trope invoked intentionally.
-The designated tank provokes the enemies to attack him so that the other characters can attack or heal; as a bonus, the Sentinel gets abilities that allow him to guard, guard and heal, guard and counterattack... the ideal Sentinel not only can cope, but becomes much better at coping when in the role.
+The designated tank provokes the enemies to attack him so that the other characters can attack or heal; as a bonus, the Sentinel gets abilities that allow him to guard, guard and heal, guard and counterattack... the ideal Sentinel not only can cope but becomes much better at coping when in the role.
 The Sentinel also grants a bonus to everyone else's defense while active.

-- Marche in Final Fantasy Tactics Advance is a great example of Type 2: His younger brother, Doned, has an unnamed illness that requires he go to the hospital occasionally, and he is confined to a wheelchair.
+- Marche in Final Fantasy Tactics Advance is a great example of Ongoing Neglect: His younger brother, Doned, has an unnamed illness that requires he go to the hospital occasionally, and he is confined to a wheelchair.
 This becomes a plot point later in the game, as Doned is revealed to have gained the ability to walk in Ivalice, and is a streetear who gives out information about Marche's location, so bounty hunters can attempt to collect the reward on Marche's head.
 Marche and Doned eventually have a heart-to-heart, where Marche convinces his brother that he was not left behind, and Doned accepts that Marche is given the shaft when it comes to parental care.